-Students must be able to attend and participate in fieldwork in order to complete degree requirements.
+Students must be able to secure a Practicum placement and complete fieldwork requirements (as described in the Practicum Manual) in order to earn the degree.
 Students must apply for admission to the Human Services Practica using the form provided by the department.
 If accepted for a practicum, students must be accepted by an approved placement agency.
 Some agencies may require criminal background checks or other personal information.
 All agencies have complete discretion to accept or reject student applicants.
 Specific field work requirements are described in the course descriptions for Practica.